OneDuc1/gym-occupancy-tracker/README.md

 ## Online

-An online version should be available at gokberkkocak.com/gym.s
+An online version should be available [here](http://gokberkkocak.com/gym).